mhaack/mh-site/src/posts/2022-11-22-the-moving-spiders.md

 The motors are connected to the L298 dual motor board and powered that as well.

 Here is my prototype:
-{% image "/images/halloween-spiders1.jpg", "the final prototype" "small"%}
+{% image "/images/halloween-spiders2.jpg", "the first prototype" "small"%}

 Wiring diagram:
 {% image "/images/halloween-spiders_steckplatine.png", "wiring diagram" "small"%}